 Whilst some devices simply don’t have hand straps for them, a wrist strap is cheap and often able to be anchored to your device.
 Whilst not as effective or as ergonomic as a full hand strap, a wrist strap will still help with drops and breaks for the sake of £5.

-It’s an unfortunate problem these days because the Android capactive experience just doesn’t work so well on recessed screens, however at Raptor we offer a screen recess add on that will significantly reduce screen cracks if a device is dropped flat onto it’s face.
+It’s an unfortunate problem these days because the Android capactive experience just doesn’t work so well on recessed screens, however at Raptor we offer a screen recess add-on that will significantly reduce screen cracks if a device is dropped flat onto its face.

 Some devices are simply more rugged than others and this is usually down to the particular design of it.
-Looks for thick plastic corners that will keep the screen safe, rounded or chiseled off corners will help with bouncing and impact too.
-Also check for items like the case or battery cover that don;t screw in and could easily unclip when dropped and antenna that can break very easily.
+Looks for thick plastic corners that will keep the screen safe, rounded or chiselled off corners will help with bouncing and impact too.
+Also, check for items like the case or battery cover that don;t screw in and could easily unclip when dropped and antenna that can break very easily.

 Watch out for spec sheets as they only tell half the story, aren’t great tests or sell you something that’s often irrelevant anyway.
 Firstly to be rugged in 2016 you need to have an IP rating of at least IP65, we’d recommend IP67 these days but if you see a device trying to sell you on IP54 or something like that then they’re praying on your naivety.
 You also need to check the drop specs carefully.
 Watch out for devices that have been dropped onto steel or softer ground like wood or lino and always ask about the way they have been tested and to what level.
 Whilst MIL-STD is a great start, it’s also only a guideline to testing so ask for more transparency by demanding videos or more testing documentation to see just how rugged a device is as these guidelines are easy to cheat.